Donor Profile

 Read more about South Korea’s ODA related to Gender Equality

-Agriculture: Funding for the COVID-19 pandemic has eclipsed ODA for agriculture in recent years, though agriculture has been a historical priority for South Korea.
-In August 2023, the MAFRA announced an expansion of agricultural ODA, beginning with 18 projects in 2023.
+Agriculture: Funding for the COVID-19 pandemic eclipsed ODA for agriculture in recent years, though agriculture has been a historical priority for South Korea.
+In November 2023, South Korea’s CIDC announced its intention to double ODA to agriculture, forestry, and fisheries by 2030.
+In October 2024, the MAFRA established a five-year comprehensive plan for international cooperation projects in the agriculture sector.

 Read more about South Korea’s ODA for Agriculture